gaetancorin/btc_eth_streaming_data/README.md

 - **Mailhog**
 - **Github Action**

-### Global Architecture
+## Global Architecture
 ![Global Architecture](./_documentation/global_architecture.png)

-### Data pipelines
+## Data pipelines
-There are two data pipelines in this project.
+There are two data pipelines in this project:

+### BTC/USD and ETH/USD pipeline
-- The first pipeline handles BTC/USD and ETH/USD data.
+This pipeline handles BTC/USD and ETH/USD data.
 Data extraction and storage are performed in **real-time using Python websockets**.
-Technical indicators are processed through **Airflow DAGs**, and when necessary, computations are executed on a **Spark cluster**.
+Technical indicators are processed through **Airflow DAGs**, and computations are delegated to a **Spark cluster** when needed .

 ![Pipeline Data](./_documentation/pipeline_data.png)

+### Monitoring Pipeline
-- The second pipeline handles monitoring of Docker containers.
-A Python script collects container status, CPU usage, and memory metrics from Docker running on WSL, and exposes this data for Prometheus storage.
-Grafana then visualizes the metrics in interactive dashboards, with a 30-second delay between an event and its display.
+The second pipeline handles monitoring of **Docker containers**.
+A Python script collects container status, CPU usage, and memory metrics from Docker running on WSL, and exposes this data for **Prometheus storage**. **Grafana** then visualizes the metrics in interactive dashboards, with a 30-second delay between an event and its display.

 ![Pipeline Monitoring](./_documentation/pipeline_monitoring.png)

-### CI/CD (Continuous Integration / Continuous Deployment)
+## CI/CD (Continuous Integration / Continuous Deployment)

 This project uses two GitHub Actions workflows for CI/CD: